coha-it/dr-oliver-haas.de/wp-content/plugins/a3-lazy-load/readme.txt

 == Upgrade Notice ==

+= 2.4.7 =
+This maintenance release has code tweaks for WordPress 5.8 compatibility plus Security hardening.

+= 2.4.6 =
+This maintenance release has code tweaks to resolve conflicts with third party plugs that use data-src and data-poster attributes, plus compatibility with WordPress 5.7.2

+= 2.4.5 =
+This maintenance release updates 23 deprecated jQuery functions for compatibility with the latest version of jQuery in WordPress 5.7

+= 2.4.4 =
+This maintenance release is for compatibility with WordPress 5.7

+= 2.4.3 =
+This is an important maintenance release that updates our scripts for compatibility with the latest version of jQuery released in WordPress 5.6

+= 2.4.2 =
+This maintenance release has tweaks and bug fixes for compatibility with WordPress major version 5.6, PHP 7.4.8 and WooCommerce 4.7.1

 = 2.4.1 =
 This maintenance release resolves a conflict with jQuery helper plugin and WordPress 5.5